smartbooster/standard-bundle/README.md

 ```

 When being prompted "Do you want to execute this recipe?" from the other bundle (Phpstan, Codesnif, Dama, ...) answer No and press enter.
-The standard-bundle has its own onboarded recipe which will copy the missing files from the repository (check the dotted manifest to see which files).
+The standard-bundle has its own recipe which will cover the bundles mentioned above (check the dotted manifest to see which files).

+> Don't forget to do a recipe reset to have the latest changes from the recipe copied files (see next section).

 ## Reinstall the recipe to the latest changes